|Fudge OGL Requirements|

 Open Game License Compliance:

-In accordance with the Open Game License Section 6 “Notice of License Copyright” the following is the required and updated Section 15 “Copyright Notice.”
+In accordance with the Open Game License Section 6 “Notice of License Copyright” the following is the alternative viagra for women required and updated Section 15 “Copyright Notice.”

 15 COPYRIGHT NOTICE